dijasila/GPAW/doc/documentation/directmin/directmin.rst

 Example
 ~~~~~~~~
 Firstly, it is necessary to ensure that the number of bands used
 in calculations is equal to the number of atomic orbitals.
-Secondly, one needs to use a mixer which does not mix the density.
+Also, one should
+not use the density mixing and must use fixed occupation numbers.
 Here is example of how to run the calculations:

 .. literalinclude:: h2o.py

 As one can see, it is possible to specify the amount of memory used in L-BFGS algorithm.
-The large the memory, the more efficient algorithm is.
+The large the memory, the fewer iterations are required to reach the convergence [#Nocedal]_.
 Default value is 3.
+One cannot use the memory large than the number of iterations after which
+the reference orbitals are updated to the canonical orbitals (the default value is 20).

 **Important:** The exponential matrix is calculated here using
 the SciPy function *expm*.
 In order to obtain a good performance,